 QA’s general, academic and quality assurance regulations and procedures from time to time in force, as set out in its Academic and Quality Policies and Procedures.

 the Safeguarding Vulnerable Groups Act 2006, the Children’s Act 1989, Protection of Children Act 1999, the Education Act 2002 and all other legislation on the protection of children or vulnerable adults.

 the period during which these Terms and Conditions are in force in accordance with clause 19.

 these terms and conditions as amended from time to time in accordance with clause 35.

 the number of days between the Apprenticeship Start Date and the Withdrawal Date.

 a document entered into between the Apprentice, you and QA which meets the requirements relating to such documents under the Funding Rules (for the avoidance of doubt, the Training Plan and the Apprenticeship Agreement must be separate documents).

 value added tax.

-1.4 the background section and all headings are for ease of reference only and will not affect the construction or interpretation of this Agreement;
+1.4 all headings are for ease of reference only and will not affect the construction or interpretation of these Terms and Conditions;

 1.5 unless the context otherwise requires: